camunda/camunda-docs-manual/content/webapps/shared-options/cookie-security.md

   </tr>
 </table>

-\* The <code>SameSite</code> property is not supported for IBM WebSphere and disabled by default for both cookies.
+\* The <code>SameSite</code> property is disabled by default for both cookies.
-The Session Cookie also has no <code>SameSite</code> attribute by default on JBoss EAP/WildFly and Oracle Weblogic.
+The Session Cookie also has no <code>SameSite</code> attribute by default on JBoss EAP/WildFly.

 {{< note title="SameSite & Firefox" class="info" >}}
 Firefox prevents sending the Cookie to the server for all subsequent requests until the next restart ...